xian-network/docs/src/governance/staking-governance.md

     - Validators who un-stake their tokens are immediately removed from the quorum
     - Un-staked tokens will no longer receive rewards after the end of the current StakingEpoch
     - Both validators and delegators who un-stake their token must wait until the validator `unbonding_period` has passed before regaining access to their tokens
+    - All rewards must be calculated and credited to the account before performing this action.

 <img src="./img/staking-delegator.png" alt="Delegator staking and unstaking" />
 <img src="./img/staking-validator.png" alt="Validator staking and unstaking" />